“Here's the guest room!"

 “Haha, it was a hobby of his.”

 Terra couldn't help but laugh at the shock on Diode's face.
 Nickel and chrome were both scarce in orbit around the gas giant, and only a miniscule amount was extracted from besshu.
-One wouldn't expect to see it outside of the natural history reference room or the walls of the Council of Elders.
+One wouldn't expect to see it outside of the natural history reference room or the Council of Elders walls.

 “Why do you have that ?”

-"It does have that soft, crispy feel to it."
+“It does have that crispy-soft feel to it.”

-Terra was happy that Diode was gradually drawing closer.
-At the same time, though, it made her anxious and confused, like she was lost in a city she was familiar with.
+Terra was happy Diode was gradually drawing closer.
+At the same time, though, it made her feel anxious and confused.
+It was like being lost in a city she was familiar with.

 —Just what are we doing here?